-Try this healthy substitute for the traditional beef burger.
+Try this healthy substitute for a traditional beef burger.

 Makes: 8 servings